What is Wabi-Sabi style?

 4. Soft and Earthy Colors

-The colors in wabi-sabi are discreet and inspired by nature.
-The dominant shades are earthy and neutral: beige , gray , white , brown and shades of green , which evoke tranquility and serenity.
-These colors are chosen to create a relaxing and harmonious environment , which invites reflection and rest.
+The colors in wabi-sabi are subtle and inspired by nature.
+The dominant tones are earthy and neutral: beige , gray , white , brown , and shades of green , which evoke tranquility and serenity.
+These colors are chosen to create a relaxing and harmonious environment , conducive to reflection and rest.

-Darker shades can be added to add depth, but without being invasive.
-The idea is that the colors do not steal the scene, but complement it, respecting the principle of modesty, one of the fundamental characteristics of Japanese minimalist decoration .
+Darker shades can be added to add depth, but without being overbearing.
+The idea is that the colors shouldn't steal the show, but complement it, respecting the principle of modesty, a fundamental characteristic of Japanese minimalist decoration .

 Leave a comment